 The Women’s ADHD Self-Assessment Symptoms Inventory (SASI) was developed by psychologist Kathleen Nadeau and physician Patricia Quinn.
 They recommend using it as part of a structured interview in conjunction with other diagnostic tools.

-Besides the traditional ADHD symptoms, it measures difficulties in time management, organization, parenting, life-maintenance activities, hormonal issues, and problem eating patterns.
+It covers traditional ADHD symptoms.
+But it also goes beyond by measuring difficulties in time management, organization, parenting, life-maintenance activities, hormonal issues, and problem eating patterns.

 The SADI is available free for personal use at the link above.
 For professional use, see information at the bottom of the downloaded PDF.